kbedell/quest-vtt/README.md

 Quest was created by The Adventure Guild LLC.
 Quest is copyrighted (©) to The Adventure Guild LLC, 2019.
 All rights reserved.

-Additional information regarding their creators' license can be found here:
+Additional information regarding the Quest Creators' License can be found here:
 [https://www.adventure.game/creators-license](https://www.adventure.game/creators-license)

 ###### Disclaimer of Warranties